rasmusengelbrecht/user_lifecycle_states/README.md

 This single command will:
 1. Install all dependencies
-2. Extract data from the Jaffle Shop API
+2. Generate synthetic user and transaction data
 3. Transform data using dbt
 4. Start the Evidence dashboard at http://localhost:3000